cavo789/composer-addon-vscode/README.md

 ![Demo](./composer.gif)
 ## List of snippets

-* `autoload`: Insert an autoload/psr-4 block in the file
+* `autoload`: Insert an autoload/psr-4 block in the file,
-* `authors`: Insert an authors block in the file
+* `authors`: Insert an authors block in the file,
+* `repositories`: Insert a repositories block in the file,
+* `require`: Insert a require and require-dev block in the file with commonly used dependencies.
 ## License

 [MIT](LICENSE)